FSBI 2026 Annual Symposium

 The organising committee has been busy planning a productive and exciting week!
 There will be workshops and special interest groups to brainstorm topics for synthesis papers, fun excursions and lots of social events, including a fish quiz, an early morning ‘spawning run’, and a drinks reception at National Oceanography Centre.

-Excursions will take place in the morning on Monday 27 July, and include one marine and one freshwater activity.
+Excursions will take place in the morning on Monday 27 July, and include one marine and two freshwater activities.

 The first excursion will take place on R.V.
 Callista, our purpose built operational research vessel here at the University of Southampton's waterfront campus (based at the National Oceanography Centre).
 This planned excursion will include approximately three hours (0900-1200) exploring Southampton Water, showcasing scientific methods used for surveying coastal habitats and fisheries.